SHADE GUIDE

 Typical Game Day Schedule

-• Gates Open: 60 minutes before first pitch
+• Gates Open: 1 hour before

-• First Pitch: Varies by day
+• First Pitch: 6:35 PM

 Before the Game